jindal013/jaxformer-website-v2/_pages/tokenization.md

   shutil.rmtree(DATA_CACHE_DIR)
 ```

-Now that we are done with tokenization, we can move onto model architecture, starting with learning how to write the base model!
+Now that we are done with tokenization, we can move onto model architecture, starting with learning how to write the base model.